finasilvasantiste/udacity_data_engineering_nanodegree__capstone_project/README.md

 ## Data Model

 ### Table `dim_aggregated_listings_availability`
+- Contains count of total listings (both available and unavailable listings) and count of only available listings by dates for listings in Tokyo.
 - Columns: `date` (timestamp, primary key), `listings_total` (integer), `listings_available` (integer)
    - `listings_total` is the `COUNT()` of all existing listings for a specific date.
    - `listings_available` is the `COUNT()` of all listings `where available == True` for a specific date.